 Keep in mind the following when connecting Blackboard Learn to the network:

 - Set up the DNS server to resolve the hardware load-balancer.
 The hardware load-balancer will then direct traffic to the application servers.
-Set up a separate DNS entry for the Collaboration server.
+Set up a separate DNS entry for the dedicated collaboration server.

 - Check with a network engineer to make sure that the network can handle the anticipated load after Blackboard Learn is made available to users.

-- An SMTP server must be available so that the Installer can connect to it.
+- An SMTP server is available so that the Installer can connect to it.

 - An SMTP server has to remain available when the application is running in order to deliver email notifications.